noufyahya/NoufYahya/README.md

-#### I am a data analyst, I have made personal projects and projects at work, I scraped the web, explored and cleansed the data using ETL methods like python libraries (numpy & pandas) as well as cleaning them thru SQL
+#### I am a data analyst, I like SQL, a lot I have 3+ years of experiance with SQL and others, I recently got into supply chain hope it's the last time i switch.

 ##### Made with ❤️ by [Nouf Yahya](https://github.com/noufyahya)